Deep1218/reusable/README.md

-#  Facebook Layout
+#  Facebook & instagram Layout

-This project is about Facebooklayout
+This project is about Facebooklayout & instagramlayout

 # Project Prerequisite